mars-project/mars/docs/source/install.rst

 Basic Steps
 -----------

 Mars can be deployed on a cluster.
-First, yu need to run
+First, you need to run

 .. code-block:: bash